Data protection is not new.

 Why is the GDPR important?

-Many of the GDPR’s main concepts and principles are not new—they are familiar from the Data Protection Act 1998 (DPA 1998).
-There are, however, some new elements and significant enhancements, meaning organisations will have to do some things for the first time and some things differently.
+Many of the UK GDPR’s main concepts and principles originally derived from the Data Protection Act 1998.
+There were, however, some new elements and significant enhancements, which meant organisations had to do some things for the first time and some things differently.
+It’s anticipated that many of those changes will have bedded in by now.

 Does the GDPR apply to You?

-Both data processors and data controllers have responsibilities under the GDPR.
+Both data processors and data controllers have responsibilities under the UK GDPR.

 Broadly, in its capacity as a commercial organisation supplying services to businesses, it will be both data processor and a data controller.